abitravers1989/prime_numbers_application_FMP_TTest/README.md

 Additional functionality; if the user input an invalid number it loops back to the start of the programme automatically, instead of user having to re-start it.

+Unsure how to test controllers output.
+- Or if need to test it because it is using easy table which wasn't built by myself.

 gMTableslogic function in generateMultiplicationTas module:

 Too long needs refactoring.